Barbie & Teresa: Recipe for Friendship: Voice cast

-Other characters include Barbie's puppies; Taffy, Rookie and DJ.
+Other characters include Gato, Taffy, DJ and Rookie.

 Soundtrack

 The eponymous soundtrack album was released on 30 March 2025 on global online music streaming services.
 It features 5 original songs written and produced by The Math Club.
 The principal singers featured are Jordyn Kane for Barbie "Malibu" Roberts, Lydia Li for Barbie "Brooklyn" Roberts and Yeni Alvarez in her role as Marisol.